Patient’s Bill of Rights

 - Rights of people in hospitals

 If you have concerns about your insurance, it’s sometimes helpful to start with customer service or a case manager at your health insurance company.
-For information on dealing with insurance claims, see our document called Health Insurance and Financial Assistance for the Cancer Patient.
+For information on dealing with insurance claims, see Managing Your Health Insurance.

 More information from your American Cancer Society